Ulfenstein768/API-Documentation/APIDoc/docs/intro.md

 ---

-Before jumping in, there are some things that are essential that you have.

 ## What You Will Need
+Before jumping in, there are some things that are essential that you need to have.

-For This you will need some application, that will make the process alot easier.
+You will need some applications, that will make the process alot easier.

 Applications required are:
 - [Node.js](https://nodejs.org/en/download/) version 14 or above:
   - When installing Node.js, you are recommended to check all checkboxes related to dependencies.
 - [Postman](https://www.postman.com/) latest version (v9.11.0):